Professor Adam Watt

 Deputy Pro-Vice-Chancellor (Faculty of Humanities, Arts and Social Sciences), Professor of French and Comparative Literature

-I am Deputy Pro-Vice-Chancellor for the new Faculty of Humanities, Arts and Social Sciences.
+I am Deputy Pro-Vice-Chancellor (DPVC) for the Faculty of Humanities, Arts and Social Sciences.
 Prior to this I was Associate Dean for Research and Impact for the College of Humanities (2021-22), Head of Modern Languages and Cultures (2018-21) and Director of Research for the department (2014-18).

 I am editor of a major collective work, The Cambridge History of the Novel in French, published in February 2021.
 This edited volume consists of forty commissioned chapters by international specialists, spanning from the late medieval period to the present day.
 There has been no such work, aiming at comprehensiveness of coverage, since George Saintsbury's two-volume History of the French Novel (1917-19).
 One hundred years on, this project aims to address this peculiar gap in scholarship.
 You can read a blog about my motivations in producing this huge work here: http://www.cambridgeblog.org/2021/01/professor-adam-watt-discusses-his-motivation-and-approach-to-editing-the-cambridge-history-of-the-novel-in-french/